solacecommunity/solace-prometheus-exporter/README.md

 usage: solace_prometheus_exporter [<flags>]

 Flags:
   -h, --help                         Show context-sensitive help (also try --help-long and --help-man).
       --log.level=info               Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt            Output format of log messages.
 One of: [logfmt, json] --config-file=CONFIG-FILE      Path and name of config file.
 See sample file solace_prometheus_exporter.ini.
       --enable-tls                   Set to true, to start listenAddr as TLS port.
 Make sure to provide valid server certificate and private key files.
       --certificate=CERTIFICATE      If using TLS, you must provide a valid server certificate in PEM format.
 Can be set via config file, cli parameter or env variable.
       --private-key=PRIVATE-KEY      If using TLS, you must provide a valid private key in PEM format.
 Can be set via config file, cli parameter or env variable.
+      --hash-password=HASH-PASSWORD  To use basic auth, you must provide hashed passwords.
+Use this flag to create a hashed password.
+      --enable-basic-auth            Set to true, to enable basic authentication on all endpoints.
+Make sure to provide a valid users file.
+      --users-file=USERS-FILE        File with user / password hashes to be used with Basic Authentication.

 ```

 The configuration parameters can be placed into a config file or into a set of environment variables or can be given via URL.
 If you use docker, you should prefer the environment variable configuration method (see below).